realitytracing/Reality-Tracing-WIP/human-foundations/salience-centered-optimization-and-symmetry-of-understanding.md

 - Habituation is monitored for rigidity and overload
 - Local ends remain legitimate completions
 - Fatigue and withdrawal are treated as enforcement signals
-- Excess energy is preserved as structural maintenance
+- Recovery capacity is preserved as structural maintenance
+- Rate is bounded by human metabolic limits

 ### In salience-exploiting systems: